Kicksecure/privleap/PROTOCOL.md

 `root:root` and uses permissions `0644`.
 The `control` socket is used to manage communication sockets for each individual user account.

-Any messages sent by the client must be no longer than 4096 bytes long (not including the four-byte message length header). `privleapd` will forcibly disconnect a client that attempts to send a longer message than this.
+Any messages sent by the client must be no longer than 4096 bytes (not including the four-byte message length header). `privleapd` will forcibly disconnect a client that attempts to send a longer message than this.
 This is expected to be enough to allow any practically-sized usernames, signal names,